 Funding opportunity

-Funding opportunity: Pre-announcement: Engineering Biology Missions Hubs and Mission Awards
+Funding opportunity: Engineering Biology Missions Hubs and Mission Awards

-Apply for 60-month Mission Hubs or 24-month Mission Awards in Engineering Biology.
+Apply for 60-month Mission or 24-month Mission Awards in Engineering Biology.

-Engineering Biology is the process of taking concepts from synthetic biology and translating them into real-world impact.
-It is the design and fabrication of biological components and systems using engineering principles, spanning the modifications of natural systems to new forms of artificial biology.
+Engineering biology is the application of rigorous engineering principles to the design and fabrication of biological components and systems, from modifications of natural systems to new forms of artificial biology.
+It encompasses the entire innovation ecosystem, from breakthrough synthetic biology research to translation and application.

 You must be based at a UK research organisation eligible for BBSRC funding.

-This competition is part of the UK Research and Innovation (UKRI) led National Engineering Biology Programme (PDF, 103KB).
+This competition is part of UK Research and Innovation’s (UKRI) National Engineering Biology Programme (PDF, 103KB).

 Who can apply